niravcodes/niravcodes.github.io/_drafts/2019-10-08-sandboxing-small-executables-on-linux-many-tries.md

 4. **Capabilities:** Capabilities in Linux allows selective provisioning of root privileges.
 If you really have to allow the untrusted program to do things that only root is able to, then capabilities allows you to allocate only the required root-only operations to the running process
 5. **Seccomp-bpf:** Seccomp-bpf stands for Secure Computing mode-Berkeley Packet Filter (although no one calls it this).
 Seccomp by itself blocks any syscalls four (exit(), sigreturn(), read() and write() on already open file descriptors) so unsafe compute-bound processes can be run without many risks as almost 99% of the syscalls are blocked by the kernel.
 BPF is an addon to seccomp which allows you to block any syscalls you want. _strace_ is a linux tool that allows you to trace syscalls made by a process.

 Because these features are provided natively by the Linux kernel, we can apply them using corresponding syscalls and parameters and make with a relatively robust sandbox.
+I toyed with the idea of making my own restricted micro-sandboxing program (and I really wanted to) but decided not to because I was already juggling more things than I'd like to.

-There are programs which use these features and more to sandbox applications for us.
-I looked at ones below:
+There are programs which use these kernel features and more to sandbox applications for us.
+I had expected there to be many, specially in this age of cloud computing and lambda functions.

 **nsjail:** I couldn't get it to compile because of some strange protobuf dependency error.
 It doesn't help that the GitHub readme doesn't have any build steps or the versions of dependencies required.
 Which is a shame because this was almost exactly what I was looking for: a lightweight application sandbox.
 I might look into it some more later.
-[This ](https://nsjail.com "https://nsjail.com")is the official site.
+[This](https://nsjail.com "https://nsjail.com") is the official site for nsjail.

-**mbox:** doesn't work in 2019. -n still allows networks.
-Guessing that it relies on kernel specific features.
-Development halted 4 years ago.
-Also, reading the author's paper and ycombinator comments, you get the feeling that he's much more proud of his filesystem layering work than his sandboxing work.
-Also, it seems more like some academic/proof-of-concept work someone coded to escape real life (much like I coded Huffman Compression).
+**mbox:** It doesn't seem to work in 2019.
+The example usages in GitHub fail to do any kind of blocking.
+The `-n` still doesn't block internet access.
+I'm guessing that it relies on some old kernel specific features.
+It was last updated 3 or 4 years ago on github.
+Also, reading the author's paper and ycombinator comments, I got the feeling that he's much more proud of his filesystem layering work than his sandboxing work.
+Also, Mbox seems more like some academic/proof-of-concept work.
 Doesn't fit my requirements.
+[This](https://pdos.csail.mit.edu/archive/mbox/ "Mbox website") is the official site for Mbox.

-Docker Heavy and not built for my use case.
-Not for security.
-Can be broken out of.
-At any rate, I'm not gonna be instantiating full containers for executing a sub-megabyte program.
+**Docker:** Heavy and not built for my use case.
+It is also not as security-focused, and apparently it can be broken out of.
+At any rate, I'm not gonna be instantiating full containers for executing a sub-megabyte programs.
+Although Docker running small distros like Puppy linux is an interesting idea.
+[This](https://docker.com "Docker") is the official site for Docker.

-minijail I found about 2 days after i began my search.
+**systemd-nspawn** is really interesting.
+It needs a full chown-able filesystem I didn't use it this time, but I'm definitely going to use this in some future project.

-systemd-nspawn looks interesting, but too heavy for my case
+**minijail:** This little software is apparently used by Google to sandbox chromium programs.
+This presentation is quite interesting

 custom: